 If the UE is configured with higher layer parameter srs-TPC-PDCCH-Group = typeA for an UL without PUCCH and PUSCH or an UL on which the SRS power control is not tied with PUSCH power control, one block is configured for the UE by higher layers, with the following fields defined for the block:

 - SRS request – 0 or 2 bits.
 The presence of this field is according to the definition in Subclause 11.4 of [5, TS38.213].
 If present, this field is interpreted as defined by Table 7.3.1.1.2-24.
+For the 2-bit SRS request field in Table 7.3.1.1.2-24, if the UE receives an SRS request field with value '00', the UE shall apply TPC commands received in the DCI format 2_3.

 - TPC command number 1, TPC command number 2, ..., TPC command number N, where each TPC command applies to a respective UL carrier provided by higher layer parameter cc-IndexInOneCC-Set